Four Hand-Drawn Holiday Cards to Print and Color

-Y’all know that I just LOVE sharing my drawings and hand lettering, so when my favorite company Tombow USA reached out and asked me to teach a Holiday Card Class for Artist and Craftsman Supply art stores I was excited and thrilled!
 Today I had the opportunity to teach how to watercolor Four Hand-Drawn Holiday Cards.
-I am sharing the files I created in the class right HERE for y’all to enjoy this holiday season!
+I am sharing the files I created in the class right HERE for y'all to enjoy this holiday season!
+Y'all know that I just LOVE sharing my drawings and hand lettering, so when my favorite company Tombow USA reached out and asked me to teach a Holiday Card Class for Artist and Craftsman Supply art stores I was excited and thrilled!
+These images are some of the favorites that I have been drawing and doodling since I was a kid, and I am excited to share them with YOU!

 Here's what you need to Watercolor Christmas Cards:

 - Tombow Watercolor Set – includes five Dual Brush Pens, Mono Drawing Pencil 4H, MONO Twin Permanent Marker, MONO Eraser, Blending Palette, and Water Brush

 - MONO Drawing Pens from Tombow – 3 Pack (01, 03, 05 weights)

 - MONO Dust Catch Eraser from Tombow

 - Kraft Paper A2 Card Blanks and Envelopes